 When you see a clay jug non-deceptively and without conceptualizing about it, the first moment is your valid bare cognition of it.
 From the second instant, you have subsequent visual cognition, while the last moment is non-determining.
 Seeing this clay jug while listening intently to music is also an example of a non-determining visual cognition.

-Bare cognition by reflexive awareness is of (only) the cognizer aspects (of a cognition) and is non-deceptive and parted from concepts.
+Bare cognition by reflexive awareness is that which (only) give rise to a cognitive aspect of the cognitive-takers (of objects in a cognition), non-deceptively and parted from concepts.

-The cognizer aspects (‘dzin-rnam) of a cognition refer to the primary consciousness and congruent mental factors of the cognition.
+The cognitive-takers (‘dzin-pa) of a cognition refer to the primary consciousness and congruent mental factors that cognitively take the objects of a cognition.
 These are the objects of bare cognition by reflexive awareness.
+That which gives rise to a cognitive aspect of these cognitive-takers (‘dzin-rnam) is reflexive awareness.

 Both of those as well are explained, as above, as having three (varieties) each – valid cognition and so forth.